Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - Functions
 - Data Units

-Each of those need storage for permanent elements, and we need a helper class that lets us procedurally generate more and validate and compile on the result of that.
+Each of those need storage for permanent elements, and we need an interpretation layer that lets us virtually generate more, and validate and compile on the result of that.

+We want to be able to override the configuration of the virtually generated functions and data units that come out of a Metafunction.

 ## Functions